 If you can, book tickets in advance.
 Some trains will operate on a seat reservation basis and will get booked up quickly.

 This guide should be viewed as your starting point for booking tickets to a Formula 1 Grand Prix.
-Every race is different, so you should take time to research each race you are considering.
+Every race is different, so you should take time to research each race you are considering, and go over our Race Ready carefully ahead of the event.
 But we hope you’re inspired to explore the prospect of finding a race that suits you and getting to a circuit soon.